Mananti Sitompul: Political career

 During the Japanese occupation of the country, he became the head of the Provinciale Waterstaat of West Java, before moving to Sukabumi and later Jakarta, to work in the Public works office.
-Following the Proclamation of Indonesian Independence, and the establishment of a Republican government, he moved back to West Java, and served as the deputy head of the West Java Ministry of Public Works.
-He left Java for his homeland of Northern Sumatra, and arrived at Pematangsiantar.
+Following the Proclamation of Indonesian Independence and the establishment of a Republican government, he moved back to West Java and served as the deputy head of the West Java Ministry of Public Works.
+He left Java for his homeland of Northern Sumatra and arrived at Pematangsiantar.
 During Operation Product, he was arrested in Pematangsiantar and was arrested in Medan.
 In November 1947, he was expelled from Medan and was forced to go to Singapore.
 In December 1947, he left Singapore and went to Jambi.
 He was arrested again in Tanjung Pinang, Riau Islands, before heading to Bukittinggi.
 It was in Sumatra where he became the head of the province's Ministry of Public Works.

-In 1948, Dutch forces captured the capital city of Yogyakarta, and the mass arrest of the Indonesian government, an Emergency Government in-exile was established by Minister of Finance Sjafruddin Prawiranegara in Sumatra.
+In 1948, Dutch forces captured the capital city of Yogyakarta, and the mass arrest of the Indonesian government, an Emergency Government-in-exile was established by Minister of Finance Sjafruddin Prawiranegara in Sumatra.
 As the head of the province's Ministry of Public Works, he was appointed the Minister of Public Works and Minister of Health by Sjafruddin.
-At that time, he was the only health minister without any medical related experience until the appointment of Budi Gunadi Sadikin in 2020.
-As minister, he attempted to fix the damage from the Indonesian National Revolution, develop or add jobs for the benefit of the country.
+At that time, he was the only health minister without any medical-related experience until the appointment of Budi Gunadi Sadikin in 2020.
+As minister, he attempted to fix the damage from the Indonesian National Revolution, and develop or add jobs for the benefit of the country.
 He was replaced as health minister by Soekiman Wirjosandjojo in March 1949, and after the signing of the Roem–Van Roijen Agreement, was replaced as Public Works minister after the restoration of Minister Herling Laoh.
 He returned to government in 1950, in the Halim Cabinet, and served as Public Works minister again until the dissolution of the cabinet.
-He died in 1980.
+He died on 27 February 1980 and was buried at the Bukit Barisan Heroes Cemetery in Medan, North Sumatra.